kaparo7-ops/nwgd1/README.md

    - `tender_portal/uploads/` – storage for tender attachments.
 Back up this folder with the database to retain historical recor ds.

 8. **(Optional) Create convenience scripts**.
-For example, you can add a helper to `~/bin/start-tender-portal.sh` so the server starts with a single command:
+For example, you can add a helper to `~/bin/start-tender-portal.sh` so the server starts with a single command.
+Because `.venv/` is ignored by Git (see `.gitignore`), you can safely create the virtual environment directly inside the project directory without polluting commits:

    ```bash
    mkdir -p ~/bin